PEST CONTROL LEGISLATION YOU SHOULD BE AWARE OF

 Section 21 provides the defence of “due diligence” in any proceedings for an offence if the person charged is able to prove that all reasonable precautions were taken and due diligence exercised to avoid the offence being committed.
 Actions taken to prevent or control pests by engaging the services of local authority or commercial pest control services may be put forward as part of a due diligence defence.

 It is recommended that any establishment that stores, prepares, holds, cooks or serves food for human consumption, including packaged confectionery, engage the services of a pest control company.

 FOOD SAFETY (GENERAL FOOD HYGIENE) REGULATIONS 1995

-Chapter 11 section 1 d of the above regulations (Legal requirement) states that “Windows and other openings which can be opened to the outside environment must where necessary be fitted with insect proof screens”.
+Chapter 11 section 1d of the above regulations (legal requirements) states that “windows and other openings which can be opened to the outside environment must - where necessary - be fitted with insect proof screens”.

 It goes on to say that windows must be screened if: